MonroeMegalonyx/vjoleary.github.io/README.md

-# My Blog
+# My Website

-This is my blog, built using Jekyll and the excellent Pixyll theme.
+This is my persinal website, built using Jekyll and the excellent Pixyll theme.